loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 As can be seen in @x86withoutTailCall and @x86withTailCall, when using tail call optimization the last stack frame is simply replaced frame.
 This optimizations is however not guaranteed when calling functions using
-Foreign Function Interfaces (FFI) calls, as the function that is being called might allocate stack frames.
+Foreign Function Interfaces (FFI) calls, because the function that is being called might allocate stack frames.
 While FFI is not exposed to the user, it is still used internally at the time of writing, as libc is used for printing and allocating memory on the heap.